 An examination is defined as an element of assessment that takes place in a controlled environment.
-Students will be given details of how the courses on their programme are assessed, the specific environment or location that is permitted and the time allowed for the assessment.
+Students will be given details of how the modules on their programme are assessed, the specific environment or location that is permitted and the time allowed for the assessment.
+We will make every reasonable effort to notify you of any changes to the format of any assessment as early as possible.

-All examinations are scheduled using an online delivery method.
+All assessments are submitted online via a University of London platform.
 Students must ensure that their device is kept up to date and complies with University Computer Requirements.